visaub/Forum-Registrer/README.md

 # Forum Registrer

-App that can be used for the check in of attendances on big events with many activities.
-It includes a QR scanner.
-Credit must be given to <a href="https://github.com/HackAssistant/registration">HackAssistant</a> and <a href="https://github.com/jandrikus">Jandrikus</a>.
+App that can be used to manage the check-in process of participants on fairs with many activities.
+Initially developed and used by **Forum ETSEIB**, https://forumetseib.upc.edu, a job fair for industrial engineering students at UPC, Barcelona.

+### Fetures:
+- Import data from .csv files
+- Volunteers and Organizers can check participants in to available activities.
+Volunteers have access limited to ongoing activities at the specific time, with a time window.
+- Organizers are able to see complete information about participants and volunteers on a dashboard.
+- Data of the attendance is exportable.
+- Integrated QR scanner to read the code on UPC student ID, visit the URL and scrap the persons data, as an alternative to input the data.

-For deploying this web-app it is highly recommended to use <a href='https://www.pythonanywhere.com'> pythonanywhere</a>, because it the easiest platform to use.
+For deploying this web-app it is highly recommended to use <a href='https://www.pythonanywhere.com'> pythonanywhere</a>, because it a platform easy to use and the development was done on it.

 ## Starting